HazelHilbert/Legislative-Drafting-NLP/README.md

 ```

 ### Run React
 Make sure that you have installed npm.
-You can use the following comand to do so:
+You can use the following command to do so:
 ```bash
 cd frontend_nlp_react
 npm install